-November 18, 2020 — Although there are many good reasons to choose a state for retirement, for many well-heeled retirees, finding one without an income tax is right up there.
-Up until 2021, only 7 states could claim that particular attraction.
+November 18, 2020 — Finding a state with no income tax can be a good reasons to choose it for retirement for many well-heeled retirees.
+Up until 2021, only 7 states could claim they have no state income tax.
 But coming in 2021 an 8th will join the list, Tennessee (the State previously taxed dividends and interest, but not other income).
 Other states have made moves to make their tax situation more favorable in 2021 as well, mainly by increasing standard deductions and personal exemptions.

-Starting in 2021 the eight states that charge no income tax will be: Alaska, Florida, Nevada, South Dakota, Tennessee, Texas, Washington, and Wyoming.
+Starting in 2021 the eight states with no income tax will be: Alaska, Florida, Nevada, South Dakota, Tennessee, Texas, Washington, and Wyoming.
 New Hampshire almost makes the list because it only taxes interest and dividends (up until 2021 Tennessee was in the same category).

 For states that do have income taxes, finding the best deal is not that simple